Analytical shortcuts to adiabaticity of weakly driven processes: Introduction

 \section{Introduction}

-Although finding optimal protocols for the work spent in a thermodynamic process may be urgent, the desire to find situations where these protocols are the best ones is more urgent.
-These best protocols are called {\it shortcuts to adiabaticity}, where the driving achieves the minimal possible energy in a reasonable process time~\cite{torrontegui2013shortcuts,guery2019shortcuts}.
-The aim of this work is to find a regime where one can propose shortcuts to adiabaticity for a variety of systems.
+Although finding finite-time optimal protocols for the work spent in a thermodynamic process may be urgent, there is also interest in identifying situations where these protocols are the best ones.
+For thermally isolated systems, this kind of protocols is called {\it shortcut to adiabaticity}, where a finite-time driving makes the adiabatic invariant constant, and the work spent is the quasistatic work~\cite{chen2010fast, guery2019shortcuts, torrontegui2013shortcuts, delcampo2013shortcuts, deffner2014classical, an2016shortcuts, takahashi2013transitionless, campbell2015shortcut, saberi2014adiabatic, patra2017shortcuts}.
+Recently it has been demonstrated that such quasistatic work outperforms any other~\cite{naze2025fluctuation}.

 Previous studies show that such shortcuts to adiabaticity exist in the context of finite-time and weak drivings~\cite{acconcia2015degenerate,acconcia2015shortcuts}.
-However, the solutions proposed were restricted to continuous protocols, removing therefore a class of admissible functions where the solutions are given by distributions such as Dirac deltas and their derivatives~\cite{kirk2004optimal}.
-In another study, universal solutions for the optimal protocol for isothermal and weak processes were found considering these admissible functions~\cite{naze2023universal}.
-The question is then proposed: is it possible to extend such a procedure to adiabatic processes and find universal shortcuts to adiabaticity where these admissible functions are taken into account?
+However, the proposed solutions were restricted to continuous protocols, therefore removing a class of admissible functions which admits distributional solutions involving Dirac deltas and their derivatives~\cite{kirk2004optimal}.
+In another study, universal solutions for the optimal protocol for isothermal and weak processes were found considering these admissible functions~\cite{naze2024analytical}.
+The question is then proposed: can one extend such a procedure to adiabatic processes and find universal shortcuts to adiabaticity where these admissible functions are considered?

 The answer is positive.
-First, after proposing the concept of waiting time to unify the treatment of the optimal protocols for isothermal and adiabatic processes, I solved the optimal protocol problem of two important examples in order to find a structure for such a solution.
-The suggested universal result is proven to be a shortcut to adiabaticity for any switching time and any thermally isolated system, ever since appropriate frequencies are found.
+First, after proposing the concept of waiting time to unify the treatment of the optimal protocols for isothermal and adiabatic processes, I find a structure for such a shortcut to adiabaticity, valid for any switching time and any thermally isolated system.
+Also, the proof that the excess power is null for all instants is made, showing that no non-equilibrium excitations occur during the driving.
+Two examples are solved that illustrate the result.